jeremybatesDC/baseballCardMakerApp/README.md

 ## To Do

+again how do i represent landscape orientation card on tight portrait screen like iphone 5?

 snimstion styles alraedy in place -- but hidden tho on tabs will have to be replaced pronto.
 It is a rewarding effect i think. rotation is cool and rewarding, but i don't want to get stuck on it right now i don't think